Derosy1/DSA-Project-2/README.md

 )

-A. Bar Chart: Number of Non-Compliant Employees by Region
+A. Bar Chart: Number of Non-Compliant Employees by Location

 •	Axis: Region